 • Mold

-Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can lower other symptoms linked to low indoor air quality.
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can alleviate other symptoms related to poor indoor air quality.
 These include:

 • Headaches